-Dynamic, highly-skilled, and blisteringly fast are just some of the words that best describe what Gavrus brings to the table.
+Gavrus is a dynamic, highly-skilled, and blisteringly fast forward.
 He's the type of player that can make elite plays with the puck at top-speed and lift fans out of their seats.
 He's shifty and elusive and shows great puck possession ability while in the offensive end.
-The biggest problem for Gavrus, is his propensity to get hurt.
+The biggest problem for Gavrus is his propensity to get hurt.
 He plays the game with a lot of jam, fearlessness and energy, which unfortunately lends to putting himself into situations that can compromise his health.
 The catch is, if he doesn't play that way he's not as effective a player.

 Gavrus has yet to sign an NHL entry-level contract with New Jersey and remains a bit of a mystery at this point.
 Originally headed to Finland to play in Liiga in 2015-16, he ended up remaining in Minsk to play for Dinamo.
 Gavrus has shown promise in his third KHL season, registering 10 points in 19 games but injury issues have kept him out of the lineup for much of the season.
 His scoring ability would be welcome in a New Jersey organization that is offensively-challenged but whether he can remain healthy, or is willing to come to North America remains uncertain.